Summary

 Tiger Salamander | Ambystoma tigrinum

-- The larvas have external gills and are entirely aquatic.
+• The larvae have external gills and are entirely aquatic.

-- Salamanders are very sensitive to environmental change and pollution and are what scientists call an “Indicator Species,” or a species that is very intolerant of pollution and environmental change.
+• Salamanders are very sensitive to environmental change and pollution and are what scientists call “Indicator Species,” or species that are highly intolerant of pollution and environmental change.

 Argentine black and white tegu | Salvator merianae